Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Prime Cost Calculation in QuickBooks

-The key to quickly calculating your prime cost in QuickBooks is having your chart of accounts set up properly.
-You need a parent account for both Costs of Goods sold as well as Payroll costs.
-Then you want subaccounts under each of those with the level of detail you desire.
+You need a parent account for both Costs of Goods sold and Payroll costs.
+Then, you want subaccounts under each of those with the level of detail you desire.

 When your chart of accounts is set up in this manner all you have to do is modify your profit and loss with the correct settings.